zenvdeluca/net_healer/README.md

 # NET HEALER

-NET HEALER centralizes DDoS Attack Reports from FastNetMon collectors, allowing custom notification / mitigation rules, as well integration with lossy count non-gaussian algorithm to help anomaly detection and avoid false positives.<br>
-It provides an API abstraction via https. see examples below
+NET HEALER receive DDoS Attack reports from FastNetMon collectors allowing different triggering on a per stage (warning/critical/under_attack) based actions.
+Allows integration with non gaussian algorithms for anomaly detection.<br>
+Provides a RESTful like API

 ## NET HEALER Stages example
-- cleared - no Attack Reports received for any /32 target
+- clear - no Attack Reports received for any /32 target
 - warning - less or equal to 2 Attack Reports received for /32 target(s)
 - critical - more than 2 Attack Reports received for /32 target(s)
 - under_attack - FastNetMon + anomaly detected